Collection Agencies

 Industry size & Structure

-- The industry is concentrated at the top and fragmented at the bottom; the top 50 companies account for about 52% of industry sales.
+- The industry is concentrated at the top and fragmented at the bottom, with about 75% of companies having 20 or less employees.

-- Large companies with debt collection operations include Ocwen Financial, Alorica (formerly Expert Global Solutions), iQor, and Portfolio Recovery Associates.
+- Large companies with debt collection operations include Onity Group (formerly Ocwen Financial), Encore Capital Group, Alorica, iQor, and Portfolio Recovery Associates.
 Large firms may have operations in foreign countries.

 - The census definition of collection agencies excludes debt buyers, although some large agencies also purchase debt.
 The debt buying market is concentrated.